pja35/SXP/docs/wiki/SXP_Item_specification_format.md

     -   Brand.
     -   Color.
     -   Dimensions.
     -   Description.
-A narrative item description.
+A narrative description of the item.
     -   Item information URL.
 An Url with information of the item.
     -   Item picture URL.
 An Url with a picture of the item.
     -   Number of Items.